This is a short list of silly things that I wish Typescript would have caught for me, but are silly logic errors

 Summary: should probably be a lint rule (a “types required” lint rule, a la @typescript-eslint) not to accept arrays for Object.entries

-Update 02-27-23: Proposing this rule here https://github.com/typescript-eslint/typescript-eslint/issues/6537
+Update 02-27-23: Proposing this rule here https://github.com/typescript-eslint/typescript-eslint/issues/6537 (it was rejected)

-#Passing garbage to the second argument of Array.prototype.map accidentally
+Passing garbage to the second argument of Array.prototype.map accidentally

 function doStuff(arr: number[], extra?: { sayHiToMom: boolean }) {